Buying property in Canada as an American: 2026 guide

 Documents needed to buy a home in Canada

-Have the signed agreement and the trust receipt for the deposit.
-Closing documents are exchanged by counsel under a Document Registration Agreement. -
+- Agreement of Purchase and Sale and deposit receipt: The signed agreement and trust receipt for the deposit, exchanged by counsel under a Document Registration Agreement.

 Clear steps to purchase a property in Canada